mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *[There is the sound of seats being rearranged.
 Katagiri Roshi returns to his seat.]*

-So, that’s why yesterday I said, as Dogen Zenji says, [dharma](glossary#dharma) is manifesting itself and from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.
+So, that’s why yesterday I said, as Dogen Zenji says, “[Dharma](glossary#dharma) is manifesting itself and from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.”
 How can you do it?
 If you practice like this, immediately dullness and distraction from the first are struck aside.
 They drop off, very naturally.
 So very naturally, total personality appears.
 But the problem is, you cannot perceive what it is.
-That’s a problem; because mind is always wanting to poke its head into the hole, whatever you do.
+That’s a problem.
+Because mind is always wanting to poke its head into the hole, whatever you do.
 Like a [cat](glossary#cat)!
 That is characteristic of mind: analyzing, synthesizing.

 Do you have any questions?